 🗓️ 1pm–2am (Tues to Thurs), 12pm–2am (Fri to Sun), Closed on Mon

 It’s been raining cats and dogs recently and if you’re craving a no-nonsense, piping hot bowl of dessert to warm your tummy, Gong He Guan is the way to go.
 Originating from Hong Kong, this small dessert cafe opens past midnight and serves up authentic traditional desserts.

-Since most hawkers and eateries close at 10PM, it’s a rare find for a traditional dessert place to open past midnight.
+Since most hawkers and eateries close at 10pm, we can’t get enough of traditional dessert cafes that open past midnight.

 📍 217 Geylang Road, Singapore 389277